zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 ## Tips, tricks, and troubleshooting

-Remember that the XCode project you interact with while working on Chromium is a build artifact, generated from the `BUILD.gn` files.
+Remember that the XCode project you interact with while working on Monyhar is a build artifact, generated from the `BUILD.gn` files.
 Do not use it to add new files; instead see the procedures for [working with files](working_with_files.md).